Prince-Mandal/Crime-Sentiment-Analysis/README.md

-Highly accurate predictions of homicide characteristics User-friendly interface for easy integration with existing systems Time-saving efficiencies that free up investigators to focus on other tasks Improved outcomes for victims' families and the community at large
+Highly accurate predictions of homicide characteristics User-friendly interface for easy integration with existing systems Time-saving efficiencies that free up investigators to focus on other tasks Improved outcomes for victims' families and the community at large.